 Adventure tours in Barbados stretch the imagination and lift the soul.
 For instance, you could try zip lining through the trees thousands of feet above the ground; or you could explore caves deep beneath the coral rock.

-Alternatively there are many ways to enjoy the crystal blue waters surrounding this island gem, such as cruises, snorkelling, or diving.
+Alternatively there are many ways to enjoy the crystal blue waters surrounding this island gem, such as cruises, snorkeling, or diving.
 To find out more about what's on offer, check out our list of Things to do in Barbados.